 Compliance checks or stings for underage alcohol sales are very popular.
 However, to be legal, they must be done without entrapment.
-Basically, entrapment is inducing people to commit a crime they are not “predisposed” to commit and would not ordinarily commit.
+Basically, entrapment is inducing people to commit a crime they are not “predisposed” to commit.
+Nor would they ordinarily commit.

 The Department of Justice stresses that “Entrapment is a complete defense to a criminal charge.”1 A valid entrapment defense has two parts.
-(1) Government inducement of the crime, and (2) the defendant’s lack of predisposition to engage in the criminal conduct.
+First police inducement of the crime.
+Second, the defendant’s lack of predisposition to engage in the crime.

 It’s legal for police to lie in stings.